Quick Answer

 Spotify is no longer a “slow growth” platform for new artists.

-In 2026, it rewards attention, not presence.
+In 2026, it rewards attention and active listener engagement, not passive presence.

 Release Your Music Globally With Last Play Distro